 1/2 cup grated parmesan cheese *

 1/2 cup fresh oregano leaves

 1 teaspoon cumin powder

 1/2 cup breadcrumbs

 Preheat the oven to 350 °F. Line meatballs on a baking sheet with parchment paper and back for 15 -20 minutes until golden brown.
-Alternatively you can also cook these meatballs in pan with a little olive oil until golden brown.
+Alternatively, you can also cook these meatballs in a pan with a little olive oil until golden brown.
 Serve with pesto, tomato sauce or spaghetti.